eqmvii/cursed-word-client/punchlist.md

 # DONE

+* refactor to remove results received and results, let it all live in guesses as an object
+* Refactor guesses responded to so that it's by wordId and guess number?
+* aws
+* Add columns to include who guessed and maybe guess button
 * Turn on guard for eth sent
 * clear forEach due to async risk in CursedWord.vue
 * Remove game contract eth balance